gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### C++ and Swift support

 We promoted all the new native plugins (i.e. `cpp-application`, `cpp-library`, `cpp-unit-test`, `swift-application`, `swift-library`, `xctest`, `visual-studio` and `xcode`).
-Note that all [software model plugins are still incubating and will be phased out](https://blog.gradle.org/state-and-future-of-the-gradle-software-model) instead of being promoted.
+Note that all [software model plugins will be phased out](https://blog.gradle.org/state-and-future-of-the-gradle-software-model) instead of being promoted.

 ### New incremental tasks API